jsmolka/blog/content/eggvance/progress-5.md

 {{</table>}}

 ### Efficient bit iteration
 The block data transfer instructions of the ARM7 encode their transferred registers in a binary register list (`rlist`).
-Each set bit in this list represents a register which needs to be transferred during execution.
+Each set bit in this list represents a register that needs to be transferred during execution.
 Take `0b0111` for example, which will transfer registers one to three but not register four.

 Emulating these instructions requires iterating all bits in the `rlist` and transferring set ones.
 The code below shows a simple (and naive) example of doing it.
-In each iteration we shift the bits in the `rlist` to the right and increase the current bit index `x` by one.
+In each iteration, we shift the bits in the `rlist` to the right and increase the current bit index `x` by one.
 We do this until the `rlist` equals zero which means that there are no more bits left to transfer.
-Inside the loop we check if the lowest bit is set and then use the bit index to transfer the correct register.
+Inside the loop, we check if the lowest bit is set and then use the bit index to transfer the correct register.

 ```cpp
 uint rlist = 0b1010'0110'1110'1010;